 - Parsley bags: Parsley is another good household remedy for earaches due to its role as a disinfectant.
 To make your own parsley earache remedy, simply chop a bunch of parsley finely and lightly grind in order to release the plant sap and its active ingredients.
 Wrap the chopped parsley in a warm, damp cotton cloth and place it on your ear for around half an hour.

 - Mustard flour: Mustard flour is an age-old household earache remedy which helps especially well with colds.
 Thanks to its strong germicidal effect, it also helps with earaches.
 Mix fresh mustard flour with a little lukewarm water.
 Spread the paste onto a cotton cloth, fold it up and place it on the affected ear for 15 minutes.
 If your skin becomes irritated, remove it immediately!

 Please note: Earaches are no joking matter!
 Prolonged middle ear infections can permanently reduce hearing.
 These home remedies for earaches are intended to provide relief at the first signs of illness.
 However, if the pain does not subside within a reasonable timeframe, please do not hesitate to consult your doctor.

 Earaches are much more common for babies and toddlers.
 This is due to the fact that their eustachian tubes are much shorter and narrower than those of adults.

 This article was translated from German to English.
-You can view the original here: Hausmittel gegen Ohrenschmerzen: die Zwiebel hilftaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Hausmittel gegen Ohrenschmerzen: die Zwiebel hilftunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.